LemmySmackett/LemmySmackettCom/content/stories/general/the_lobby.md

 The clerk shook his head.
 "Some people."

 "It's alright," she chimed.
 "I got my money back in the end.
-As he was leaving, I grabbed my grandson’s metal bat and struck him across the back of the head."
+As he was walking out, I grabbed my grandson’s metal bat and struck him across the back of the head."

 The man's eyes widened.
 "You what?"